GridPane includes functionality in the Control Panel to manage and configure the domains for your WordPress sites.

 Cloning vs Domain Swapping

 GridPane offers the ability to swap your website’s domain or clone from one domain to another.
-In most cases, cloning instead of swapping domains may be the better option and is what we recommend.

 Step 1: Domain Swap Preparation